codecypher/LearnAI/Level-0/swe/peopleware.md

 > In companies with low turnover, the hierarchy is low and flat.

-> It is always cheaper in the short run to fire the person who needs retraining and hire someone else (such as a contractor) who already has the required skills.
+It is always cheaper in the short run to fire the person who needs retraining and hire someone else (such as a contractor) who already has the required skills.

 The best organizations do not do this.

-## Chapter 20
+## 20 Human Capital

 - expense/investment/capitalize